-I did a reading last night at The California Writers Club.
-It was great fun.
-After all the years I've spent as an artist manager making it possible for singers and musicians to get up on stage and perform while I watch from the wings—it's really quite spectacular to be the one out on center stage.
-I like it.
+Last night I did a reading at the California Writers Club.
+Great fun.
+After all the years I've spent as an artist manager making it possible for singers and musicians to get up on stage and perform while I watch from the wings—it's really quite spectacular to be the one out on centerstage.

 Didn't want to bike in the rain.
 Made excuses.
 Said it was pouring though it was only drizzling.
 But here I am.
 Glad I came, though now it really is pouring.

 Lesson for today: Do it!
 Do it!
 Do it!
 Practice!
 Practice!
 Practice!
 It's okay.
-Ride is easier every time.
-If I took a break, missed a ride, it would only slow me down, put a stop to what's important.
+The ride gets easier.
+If I take a break and not ride, it only slows down the process, puts a stop on what's important.

 And that gets us to why I'm really here on this hilltop in a rain and windstorm; it is to write my new novel "Marisa," which by the way is going great!
 Near the end of the first draft but I have to keep at it every day.
 Just something.
 Anything.
 Just a thought.
 As long as its 1,000 words a day.